JuneMinazuki/auto-penyata/README.md

 </p>

 ## About The Project
-**'auto-penyata'** is a simple desktop application designed to help prinsip perakauanan students generate key financial statements.
+**'auto-penyata'** is a simple desktop application designed to help Prinsip Perakaunan students generate key financial statements.

 The application allows you to input a trial balance (Imbangan Duga) and any necessary adjustments (Pelarasan) to automatically produce: